Fly Fishing For Trout: 39 Tips For More Trout

 Many larger trout are caught on streamer flies like the Muddler minnow, Zoo Cougarm bunny leech, and Wooly bugger.

 All species of trout, salmon, and arctic char will chase and eat streamers.
-If you want to learn more about the best streamers for trout click the link.
+If you want to learn more, check out my article on the best streamers for trout.

 38. Use A Shorter Leader